 INTRODUCTION

-This IECEx Operational Document details information and documentation requirements for applications from individuals for an IECEx Certificate of Personnel Competence ).
+This IECEx Operational Document details information and documentation requirements for applications from individuals for an IECEx Certificate of Personnel Competence or IECEx Ex Facility Orientation Certificate (EFOC).

 Competence of personnel working in explosive atmospheres is necessary.
 The potential for accidents in Ex areas is increased if personnel are not competent for the activities with which they are involved.
 The need for competence is included in many legal documents (legislation), but is often not clearly defined.